 As its name suggests, Old Colorado City is the oldest part of Colorado Springs.
 Founded in 1859 as Colorado City, this Old West community was once nearly the capital of the state.
 The city's importance faded over time, however, as the 1871 founding of Colorado Springs (originally Fountain Colony) and Manitou Springs (originally La Font) essentially cut off the growth of Colorado City towards the mountains.
 The community was eventually incorporated into Colorado Springs, in 1917.

 The Old Colorado City neighborhood has evolved over the years into a cultural center for Colorado Springs, and serves as the site for the annual Territory Days festival that draws more than 125,000 visitors to Colorado Springs each May.
 Old Colorado City offers a variety of housing options priced from just under $100,000 to just over $400,000.
 Check out the latest homes to hit the market in Old Colorado City below, or use the search buttons above to see all the current listings in this historic neighborhood.

-Listing courtesy of RE/MAX Real Estate Group LLC.
+Listing courtesy of Manitou Springs Real Estate LLC.

 The real estate listing information and related content displayed on this site is provided exclusively for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 This information and related content is deemed reliable but is not guaranteed accurate by the Pikes Peak REALTOR® Services Corp.